Chen-Xieyuanli/Create_Dataset/README.md

 ### Version Control
 #### Version 2
 - **Status**: At this version, We extract the last-layer features of each images and calculate the medium valve of them.
-Using these mediums, we estimate the distribution of the featrues and clean the outliers by setting the confidence interval.
+Using these mediums, we estimate the distribution of the features and clean the outliers by setting the confidence interval.
 - **TODO**: Combining the step one and step two.
 #### Version 1
 - **Status**: At this version, We use the pretrained ResNet with Pytorch to classify each image in the created dataset and keep the class number of each image.